RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/15-Lodash/1-introduction-to-lodash.md

 ```

 In the example above, we can see `<%= StartEvent_1.properties.full_name %>` can be concatenated into the message string to dynamically add a name, and `<%= StartEvent_1.properties.mobile_phone %>` allows a mobile number to be dynamically added as well.

-## Workflow Labels

-We can also call elements in our workflow using Lodash.
-For example, if we have a **Get All Items** data can reference on our